rish-16/tokenlearner-pytorch/README.md

 y = tklr(x) # [512, 8, 3]
 ```

-You can also `TokenLearner` and `TokenFuser` together with Multi-head Self-Attention as done in the paper:
+You can also use `TokenLearner` and `TokenFuser` together with Multi-head Self-Attention as done in the paper:

 ```python
 import torch